SipanHovsep/MRI-open-course/mri-theory/mr-physics/index.rst

 \- *Why electrons can’t spin?*

-    Because electrons are fundamental particles, thus they are not made up of any smaller particles.
+    Electron is a fundamental particle; it is not made out of anything else (according to our current experiments and theories) [1]_..
 For spinning we need group of particles, therefore electron can’t spin.

 \- *Why its hard to imagine?*